A richly imagined, metroidvania, 'upside down', physics-platformer. Inspired by HP Lovecraft’s Cthulhu mythos. Kraal fhtagn. Read more

 Symbiant Level--- 2 x 'Mark of the Old Ones' silk screened tee shirts. +Broodling_Level + an extra copy of the game.Estimated delivery:Ships anywhere in the world

 Ultimate Devotee Level--- We will work your likeness into the game, probably as a wall etching praying to Kraal...or as a human sacrifice. +Broodling_LevelEstimated delivery:

 1 backer Limited (99 left of 100)

 Limited Edition Epic Sized Map Print Level--- It will be at least 48" x 48" or maybe 36" x 72".
 If we go nuts, it might be as large as 48" x 96" :) Not quite sure yet, depends on the shape that Namaset takes.
 This is going to be a super epic print!
-Signed by the whole team and a thank you note on back. +Symbiant_LevelEstimated delivery:Add $15 USD to ship outside the US
+Signed by the whole team and a thank you note on back. +Symbiant_LevelEstimated delivery:Ships anywhere in the world

 2 backers Limited (23 left of 25)